paperfiddle/SMART-CSS-System-Font-Stacks/README.md

 | 800  |   |
 | 900  |   |

+### SF Serif ???

+### SF Mono ???

 ## Helvetica Neue - OS X 10.10 Yosemite +

+* @link
+* @link

+IMPORTANT: Do not use variants of `local('..HelveticaNeueDeskInterface-Regular')` - Apple is working on how system fonts are abstracted and internal PostScript naming conventions are subject to change.

 | W    | local |
 |------|-------|